-In order to meet this target, a number of sub targets should be established, including:
+In order to meet this target, a number of sub-targets should be established.
+These are listed below.

-One hundred per cent adoption of MEPS by 2022 (based on 7 year phase in of policies); extend MEPS to AU/NZ standards for all fridge/freezers, ACs, water heaters, TVs, computers, clothes washing machines/dryers, cooking appliances, and curtail importation of non-LED bulbs.
-Implement 100% labelling of appliance efficiency too.
+One hundred per cent adoption of MEPS by 2022 (based on a seven-year phase-in of policies); extend MEPS to AU/NZ standards for all fridge/freezers, ACs, water heaters, TVs, computers, clothes washing machines/dryers, cooking appliances, and curtail importation of non-LED bulbs.
+Implement 100% labelling of appliance efficiency.

 Fifty per cent renewable energy penetration by 2025.
-Incentivize adoption of TPL’s existing net-metering program, especially for high use customers.
-By generating electricity on site, additional benefit can be realized by avoiding line losses.
+Incentivise adoption of TPL’s existing net-metering programme, especially for high-use customers.
+By generating electricity on site, additional benefit can be realised by avoiding line losses.